Damian Baliński

 Damian Baliński (born 5 August 1977, in Poland) is a motorcycle speedway rider from Poland.
 He earned two international caps for the Poland speedway team.

 Career

-He was a member of the Poland national speedway team.
-Remarkably, in 29 seasons of Polish speedway he has only ridden for three clubs Unia Leszno, Rybnik and Rawicz.
+Baliński was a member of the Poland national speedway team.
+Remarkably, in 29 seasons of Polish speedway, he has only ridden for three clubs Unia Leszno, Rybnik and Rawicz.

-He only rode one season in the British leagues, with Swindon Robins in 2007.
+Baliński only rode one season in the British leagues, with Swindon Robins in 2007.

 Family

-His older brother Dariusz and his son Damian Jr. (Damian's nephew; b.
+Baliński's older brother Dariusz and his son Damian Jr. (Damian's nephew; b.
 1989) are also speedway riders.
 Baliński is married to Aneta.
 They have two sons, Mikołaj and Filip (b.
 2009).